Buttercream-Filled Thumbprint Cookies

 • Bake.
 Bake the cookies at 350°F for 12–14 minutes or until the edges are lightly golden.
 Transfer to a wire rack to cool completely before filling.

-• Prepare the buttercream filling.
+• Make buttercream filling.
 While the cookies cool, make the buttercream.
 In a medium mixing bowl, beat the softened butter until smooth and creamy.
 Gradually add the powdered sugar, beating until fully incorporated and smooth.
 Add the vanilla extract and enough heavy cream or milk, one teaspoon at a time, to get a piping consistency.
 Add a few drops of food coloring and mix until evenly blended.

 • Serve and store.
 Allow the buttercream to set slightly before serving.
 Store cookies in an airtight container at room temperature for up to 3 days, or refrigerate for up to one week.